NFL Draft 2020, Two-Round Edition: Cowboys Satisfy Need to Rush Pass; 49ers, Packers, Eagles add wide receivers

 62. Green Bay Packers

 The Packers lost Bulaga in free agency and Rick Wagner is an unstable replacement, while David Bakhtiari will be a 29-year-old free agent in 2021.
-Jackson is an impressive athlete for his size (6-5, 322 pounds), but he needs some refinement in his technique to match his fast feet
+Jackson is an impressive athlete for his size (6-5, 322 pounds), but he You need a little refinement in your technique to match your fast feet.

 63. Kansas City Chiefs (of 49ers)